What is the Past Perfect?

 We can use Past Perfect when

-- there are 2 actions in the past (The train left.
+- there are 2 consecutive actions in the past (The train left.
 I arrived.)

 - you want to link the 2 actions with a linking word (When…)

-- you want to add drama and excitement to your story
+- you want to add drama and interest to your story

-(TWO sentences.
-Both in Simple Past, in the same order they happened.)
+(TWO consecutive actions.TWO sentences.
+Simple Past, in the same order they happened.)

-I realised that I had forgotten my passport.
+I suddenly realised that I had forgotten my passport.